 In 1937, the Ohio River at Paducah rose over its 50-foot flood stage.
 The flood was considered to be the worst natural disaster in Paducah’s history.
 As a result of the flood, the United States Army Corps of Engineers built a flood wall to replace the earthen levee that had once been in place.

 Other significant events in the community’s history include the selection of Paducah in 1948 for the development of a new Uranium Enrichment Plant, and the development of the Museum of the American Quilter’s Society (MAQS) in Paducah in 1991, which draws quilters from around the world.

-Paducah has several Museums to educate and entertain, such as the Paducah Railroad Museum, the River Discovery Museum, the Tilghman Civil War Museum, and the oldest, the William Clark Market House Museum, founded in 1968.
+Paducah has several Museums to educate and entertain, such as the Paducah Railroad Museum, the Inland Waterways Museum, the Tilghman Civil War Museum, and the oldest, the William Clark Market House Museum, founded in 1968.
 Several Festivals such as the American Quilter's Society Quilt Show and Contest in April (AQS QuiltWeekTM), the LowerTown Arts & Music Festival in May, and BBQ on the River in September attract large crowds for the fun and food.